codewithmak/git-basic-exercises/README.md

-Some stuff, with more stuff
+Some stuff, with more stuff, even more stuff